 Honors Ethnography of Work encourages students to use perspectives and social science research methods as they investigate a range of careers in this writing and reading intensive course.
 The course approaches work as a cultural system invested with meanings, norms, values, customs, behavioral expectations, and social hierarchies.
 Through ethnographic techniques, students evaluate the myths and stereotypes about work, as well as gain insight into how and why work matters to individuals.
 Work life is examined in depth within the context of contemporary dynamics of disruption, uncertainty, innovation, and diversity.
 Assignments encourage students to draw connections between the self and work so they are prepared to make informed decisions about majors and career paths.
-This course is a requirement for all students in the liberal arts program who have not selected a concentration and history/political science concentration.
+This course is a requirement for all students in the First Year Program who have not yet selected a major.
 This course fulfills a General Education Core Requirement: Behavioral Social Science.